happyhackerbird/telegram-ai-bot/README.md

 # Telegram AI Chatbot

-A Telegram bot that allows users to chat to a personalized AI assistant.
-The user can set a custom system prompt for the AI model and select the model.
-Messages are stored in a vector database and retrieved to provide a relevant context for new user input.
+Telegram bot that allows users to create and chat with multiple personalized AI assistants using OpenAI and Perplexity API.
+The user can create an assistant profile by setting a custom system prompt for the model and choose between different LLM models.

-Memory is currently achieved using the Retrieval Augmented Generation (RAG).
+Each profile responds based on a relevant history that is implemented with Milvus vector database (through a process called Retrieval Augmented Generation).

 This methods works by using vector embeddings of the message text in order to retrieve the most relevant messages (n=7) via a similarity search on the vector DB.
-Database used is Milvus (Cloud).
-The retrieved message provide the context for the user input, everything is sent along in the API call.
-This memory is persistent between different chat sessions and specific to the user's conversation (chat).
+The prompt to the LLM is augmented with this semantic context, hence the name.
+The memory is persistent between different chat sessions and specific to the user's conversation (chat).
-Previously the bot had a short term memory achieved using the sliding window method.
+Previously the bot had a short term memory achieved using a sliding window history.

 Questions:
 - Do the individual messages need to be chunked evenly before storage?
 - Refining the context retrieval

 ## To-do
-- [ ] add ability to create multiple threads so that the user can have multiple ongoing chats (make the bot profile persistent for each thread)
-- [ ] check if error handling was done correctly everywhere
+- [ ] add prompt generation from messages to help users tailor the assistant to their needs
+- [ ] (in progress) store the prompts in the db & retrieve them + ability to edit them

 ## To run your own bot
 1. Create a new bot and get the API token from the Telegram Botfather account